Governing Together: Toward Infrastructure for Community-Run Social Media: Discussion

-The ideas in our findings come together as a collection of resources, norms, and infrastructures that enable communities to collaborate and cooperate on governance issues from the bottom-up.
-In Figure \ref{fig:lifeworld}, we sketch them as one ecosystem of inter-community governance on community-run social media.
-We present this illustration as a conceptual artifact that can prompt future design work aiming to support, shape, and scaffold dynamics of inter-community governance.
-Some of the concepts presented above suggest ideas that could be easily developed in the near future.
-However, as our findings note, the success of any system suggested by these ideas are likely to require shifts in broader social and cultural expectations around how communities operate on the Fediverse.
-For example, many workshop participants envisioned decentralized social media as consisting of ``many fediverses,'' an idea that they suggested was considered controversial by those who wanted to garner the benefits of scale. \textbf{Rather than focusing on technical tools as solutions, we emphasize devising infrastructures that can create opportunities for communities to organize and reshape norms together}.
-This builds on prior work from HCI that examines and intervenes in technical infrastructures --- whether through creating new tools standardizing processes (e.g., decision-making) that produce new possibilities (or constraints) for users and communities broadly \cite{edwards_infrastructureproblem_2010} --- as well as human infrastructures that do work to coordinate and manage these systems \cite{lee_humaninfrastructure_2006}.
-Designing infrastructures also presents opportunities for discussing social norms and discussing what types of decisions should be made at a global versus local level \cite{edwards_introductionagenda_2009}.
-As we note in \S \ref{sec:findings_adoption}, this may start as simply as hosting regular open calls for community leaders to join.
-Recent efforts such as FediForum,\footnote{\texttt{https://fediforum.org/}} a virtual convening of Fediverse users in the style of ``unconference'' sessions, are now already undertaking such initiatives, reflecting the evolving nature of the Fediverse as a digital space.
+Our perspective builds on prior work from HCI that intervenes in technical infrastructures that standardize processes (e.g., decision-making) or produce new possibilities (or constraints) \citep{edwards_infrastructureproblem_2010}, as well as examines human infrastructures that do work to coordinate and manage these systems \citep{lee_humaninfrastructure_2006}.
+Designing infrastructures presents opportunities for discussing social norms and discussing what types of decisions should be made at a global versus local level \cite{edwards_introductionagenda_2009}.
+As we note in \S \ref{sec:findings_adoption}, this may start as simply as hosting regular open calls for community leaders.
+Recent efforts such as FediForum,\footnote{\texttt{https://fediforum.org/}} a virtual convening of Fediverse users in the style of ``unconference'' sessions, are already undertaking such initiatives, reflecting the evolving nature of the Fediverse.

-At the same time, participants believed that technical infrastructuring could enable the kind of interactions and relationships between communities that must be in place for routines of inter-community governance to emerge.
+Technical infrastructuring can enable the kind of interactions and relationships between communities that must be in place for routines of inter-community governance to emerge.
 We walk through the imagined ecosystem to highlight three interdependent principles that would enable future design work to meet the challenges of coordinating governance across communities: \textbf{modularity}, \textbf{polycentricity}, and \textbf{forkability}.